 1. Stop, or greatly reduce your physical activity for the rest of the day.

-2. Drink lots of water and take 400mg of powdered magnesium (magnesium helps your muscles to relax, which will help to dissipate the knot faster, plus it will help to relax your whole body.).
-You can get U-Mag for 25% off + FREE shipping.
+2. Drink lots of water and take 400mg of powdered magnesium (magnesium helps your muscles to relax, which will help to dissipate the knot faster, plus it will help to relax your whole body and improve recovery).